-Modern Pentathlon has a long history, first appearing at the 1912 Olympic Games in Stockholm.
+Modern pentathlon has a long history, first appearing at the 1912 Olympic Games in Stockholm.
 It is a sport that requires the most varied skill set in its athletes.
-Modern Pentathlon consists of five disciplines which are competed in this order for the finals: Fencing, Swimming, Riding (Equine) and a combined Running (Cross-Country), and Pistol Shooting event.
-London 2012 was the first Olympic Games in which the riding and shooting portions were combined.
-The three athletes who accumulated the most points during the various events won gold, silver and bronze.
+Modern pentathlon consists of five disciplines which are competed in this order: fencing, swimming, riding (equestrian jumping) and a combined running (Cross-Country) and pistol shooting event.
+London 2012 was the first Olympic Games in which the running and shooting portions were combined.

 Here is a rundown of the finer points of the four events:

 • Fencing: A round robin épée tournament consists of one-hit matches no longer than one minute.
 If no hit is scored, both competitors register a defeat.
 The target area is the whole body.
 A rough estimate of points goes as such: an athlete who wins 70% of the matches accumulates 1,000 points.

 • Swimming: This is a 200-metre freestyle race, with pentathletes seeded in heats according to personal best times.
 A time of two minutes, 30 seconds for men and two minutes or 40 seconds for women earns 1,000 points.
 Every third of a second above or below this time is equal to plus or minus four points.

 • Riding: Riders have 20 minutes and five practice fences to familiarize themselves with their horses (provided by event organizers).
 The course is 350 to 450 metres long with 12 show-jumping obstacles, including one double and one triple combination.
 Competitors start with 1,200 points and lose points for disobedience (40 points), knockdowns (28 points), falls (40 points) and time penalties (four points per second above the time limit).